 What kind of future would you like to live in?

-On Saturday, 22 April, 2017 (from 14:00 to 17:30), our project “Futures of Europe” will organise a workshop in Cologne, Germany, gathering around 20 citizens at “die wohngemeinschaft” to discuss how their future could look like.
+On Saturday, 22 April, 2017, from 14:00 to 17:30, our project “Futures of Europe” held its first workshop in Cologne, Germany, gathering citizens at the venue “die wohngemeinschaft” to discuss how their future could look like.

-Do you have questions or comments on the project?
+Do you have questions or comments on the event?

 This event is part of FutureLab Europe’s Futures of Europe project.